tlugger/oopsgenie/README.md

         * A filter matching alerts that update within x minutes (between "CreatedAt" and "UpdatedAt" timestamps)
     * Output file **(--outfile _filename_)**
         * A file to output the results of --count
+* Fuzzy Count **(--fuzzy-count _column_)**
+    * Count the number of alerts for a specified column name using fuzzy matching.
-    * Fuzzy Threshold **(--fuzzy-threshold _threshold_)**
+    * Threshold **(--threshold _threshold_)**
-        * A threshold of tolerance for fuzzy matching on your --count.
-This is based on Levenshtein Distance; If you don't set this parameter, it will default to perfect matches.
+        * A threshold of tolerance for fuzzy matching on your --fuzzy-count.
+This is based on Levenshtein Distance; Default to 90.
     * Remove Numbers **(--remove-numbers _boolean_)**
         * Remove numbers from the alert alias before performing fuzzy matching in --count.
 This defaults to False and should be used in conjunction with the fuzzy threshold flag.
     * Alias Strip List File **(--alias-strip-list _csv_)**
-        * Remove strings from the alert alias before performing matching in --count.
+        * Remove strings from the alert alias before performing matching in --fuzzy-count.
 Input for this flag is a csv without headers that contains a single column of strings to strip out of the alias (e.g. server names).

-**Note:** `limit`, `interval`, `match` and `outfile` can all be chained to filter results of `count`.
-If `outfile` is specified `limit` is ignored.

 ### Future functionality
 * TBD